rmsk2/Hello_Foenix256_Jr/README.md

 colorData .text x"62" x len(textData)
 ```

-**Remark**: The program does not work in the emulator.
-Either I have used the wrong API description or the emulator simply
-does not implement enough of the system for it to work.
-But the program works on a real machine.

 ### Additional examples

 There are additional examples described in [this document](/testprogs.md) which can be used to test hardware add-ons and